In vitro fertilisation: Spread of infectious disease

-In the United States, women seeking to be an embryo recipient undergo infectious disease screening required by the Food and Drug Administration (FDA), and reproductive tests to determine the best placement location and cycle timing before the actual embryo transfer occurs.
+In the United States, people seeking to be an embryo recipient undergo infectious disease screening required by the Food and Drug Administration (FDA), and reproductive tests to determine the best placement location and cycle timing before the actual embryo transfer occurs.
 The amount of screening the embryo has already undergone is largely dependent on the genetic parents' own IVF clinic and process.
-The embryo recipient may elect to have her own embryologist conduct further testing.
+The embryo recipient may elect to have their own embryologist conduct further testing.